 The EMS can support people by:

 An EMS assessor can help you work out what you need and how to get it.
-They can also help you work out if you can get Ministry of Health funding and talk with you about other funding options.
+They can also help you work out if you can get Disability Support funding and talk with you about other funding options.

 EMS assessors are specialists such as occupational therapists, physiotherapists, speech language therapists or other hearing and vision professionals.